AdobeDocs/workfront.de-DE/help/quicksilver/manage-work/requests/create-requests/locate-submitted-requests.md

 1. (Optional) Klicken Sie auf das **Seite filtern**-Symbol oben ![](assets/search-icon.png) in der Liste, um nach einer Anfrage anhand des Namens zu suchen.
 Die Liste wird mit Ergebnissen aktualisiert, die Ihren Suchkriterien entsprechen.

    <!--
-   <li value="9" data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p>Click the&nbsp;<strong>Complete</strong> subtab to view requests that have been completed.</p> <p>(NOTE: this step will stay drafted even after release.
+   <li value="9" data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p>Click the <strong>Complete</strong> subtab to view requests that have been completed.</p> <p>(NOTE: this step will stay drafted even after release.
 We can't see Completed at this time!) <br>Requests with an Actual Completion Date or whose resolving object has an Actual Completion Date are listed in the Complete subtab.<br>Once a request receives an Actual Completion Date, it stays in the Recently Completed area for 10 business days.
 After that, it is moved to the Completed area. <br>For information about resolving and resolvable objects, see the article <a href="../../../manage-work/issues/convert-issues/resolving-and-resolvable-objects.md" class="MCXref xref">Overview of Resolving and Resolvable Objects </a>.</p> </li>
    -->

    <!--
-   <li value="10" data-mc-conditions="QuicksilverOrClassic.Draft mode">(Optional) Select an option from the <strong>Sort by</strong> drop-down menu to sort the requests by the following criteria:&nbsp; &nbsp;(NOTE:&nbsp;this step will stay drafted even after release.
-We can't see Completed at this time!) &nbsp;
+   <li value="10" data-mc-conditions="QuicksilverOrClassic.Draft mode">(Optional) Select an option from the <strong>Sort by</strong> drop-down menu to sort the requests by the following criteria:   (NOTE: this step will stay drafted even after release.
+We can't see Completed at this time!)
    <ul>
-   <li><strong>Assigned To</strong>: Requests are sorted alphabetically by the name of the assignee using the following criteria:&nbsp;
+   <li><strong>Assigned To</strong>: Requests are sorted alphabetically by the name of the assignee using the following criteria:
    <ul>
    <li>All requests assigned to users are sorted first, in the order of the users' names.</li>
    <li>Requests assigned to job roles are sorted secondly, in the order of the job roles' names and are listed after all the requests assigned to users.</li>